Create a Secure and Memorable Passphrase

 Did you know it would take 16 billion times longer to crack a 16-character password compared to an 8-character password?

 16+ character passwords can actually be easier to remember.
-Instead of using a single word with lots of character types (uppercase, lowercase, special characters and numerals), you can use more words with fewer charcter types.
+Instead of using a single word with lots of character types (uppercase, lowercase, special characters, and numerals), you can use more words with fewer character types.
 Think of your password as a passphrase.

 For example, a secure 8-letter password includes 3 or more character types (uppercase, lowercase, special characters, and/or numerals) might look something like this: